 • Requirement to disclose the violation in the company’s prospectus

-What to do During a Quiet Period
+What Investors Can Do During a Quiet Period

-At this time the stock price and trading volume can see drastic movement up or down, since a flood of information gets released from analysts.
+Seasoned investors may try to profit at the end of the quiet period, called the quiet period expiration.
+At this time the stock price and trading volume may see drastic movement up or down, as a flood of information gets released from analysts.